Skip to main content

 • For truncated files, adds truncation notice and method definitions

-• For special formats (PDF, DOCX), extracts readable text
+• For special formats (PDF, DOCX, XLSX, IPYNB), extracts readable text

 Reading Strategy Priority